ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 desc: "Getting Started with Flask"
 ---

-The content below is "raw" pasted from <https://sites.google.com/a/eng.ucsd.edu/spis/home/2015_academicprogram/foundations/week-3-resources/web-apps-intro-notes-week-3>.

-It still needs lots of cleanup!

 This page describes how to get started with Flask, a "Python Microframework" for building web apps.

 More specifically, this page describes how to get started with Flask on your ACMS accounts, which requires a few adjustments to the standard tutorial.